GTS Finnjet: Rescue efforts and recycling 2008–2009

 During May 2008 Finnjets chief designer Martin Saarikangas led an effort to purchase Finnjet as a housing vessel for the Finnish cities Espoo or Turku.
 After these plans were deemed unfeasible, further efforts took place to find a new operator for Finnjet.
 The ship's original builder in Helsinki offered assistance in reconditioning or converting the vessel to a new buyer's required standards.
 A potential Nordic buyer for the vessel was turned away when a Finnish entrepreneur foiled the work of Saarikangas.
 "Finnjet is lost", Martin Saarikangas declared and withdrew.

 The ship arrived at the scrapyard in Alang, India on Friday, 13 June 2008.
 On Thursday, 19 June the ship was beached at Plot 109 of the Alang scrapyard.
 Although partially beached, scrapping did not start immediately, when an international lobby group initiated by former Finnjet passenger Risto Kempas managed to negotiate a halt into the breaking at the Rishi Ship Breaker's facility.
 The fine overall condition of the vessel had impressed the breaker into considering of the ship having more value if returned to traffic.
 Several parties then searched for potential buyers and the work culminated into a Finnish ship operator sending a three-man team to inspect Finnjet during the August of that year.
 The team discovered only loose items such as mattresses, fridges, television sets and furniture had been removed from the ship, along with some consoles in accordance to Indian laws.
 However, the damp Indian climate had encrusted Finnjet completely with mold in just three months.
 She had become unsalvageable for the potential buyers and full breaking was initiated on 12 September 2008.

 In spring of 2009, the breaker went on record for the Finnish newspaper Helsingin Sanomat of the breaking being more expensive than the scrapping value.
 Finnjets thick steel (Rautaruukki NVA-36) ice-strengthened hull with double bottom, excessively strong bulkheads and reinforced fire-proofed compartments turned out to be a nightmare for the breaker.
-On September 2009 the remains of Finnjet still stood on plot 109.
+In September 2009 the remains of Finnjet still stood on plot 109.